- Choose Atlas

 At Summit, teachers participate in 40 days of professional development each year, during which they work together to ensure students are always receiving the highest quality education.

 Participation in extracurricular activities is essential to developing a well-rounded student.
 It is also an extremely important component of the college application.
 Applicants are most attractive when they have a strong academic record and demonstrate a sustained commitment to select extra-curricular activities.

 Students can expect the full support of the faculty in their interests and endeavors.
-Many of the activities and extracurriculars take the form of Expeditions electives, clubs, committees, athletic teams, and organized social occasions.
+Many of the activities and extracurriculars take the form of electives, clubs, committees, athletic teams, and organized social occasions.

 Summit schools devote considerable time and attention to developing and maintaining safe school environments.

 - A commitment to building and modeling character

 If you would like to transfer or enroll in one of our schools during the current school year, please submit an Intent to Enroll form either online or in person at one of our schools.
 If space is available, enrollment offers are made on a rolling basis.
 If there is no space available, we will make offers when seats become available.
 We will use a random selection process to determine which students will receive enrollment offers.
 Preferences in the random selection process will be given as provided by State law or permitted by the school’s charter.
 Dates for the random selection processes will be listed on our school websites at least two school days in advance.

 To start the enrollment process, please visit our Enroll page for more information.
 There are no academic prerequisites or other requirements for enrolling in a Summit school.